64-Corp/upper/README.md

 File uploader with backend express support and frontend AMD support.

 Transport should primaily be via websockets and utilize the browser FileReader api, which should be supported in the below browsers.
+The `ws` library is used to listen to ws://.../upper to establish a file upload queue between the client and the server

 **Needs to support:**
 - IE10+